top of page

 Jonathan Wilson is a writer and broadcaster.
 He has published a novel and twelve non-fiction books about football including a history of tactics, Inverting the Pyramid; a history of the Argentinian game, Angels With Dirty Faces; a history of Hungarian football between 1916 and 56, The Names Heard Long Ago; and a biography of Jack and Bobby Charlton, Two Brothers.

-He founded and edits the football quarterly The Blizzard, is a columnist for the Guardian and World Soccer, writes for Unherd and is a regular guest on the Football Weekly podcast.
-He has given lectures and spoken at conferences in the UK, US, Germany, Finland, Denmark, Norway, Turkey and Hungary.
+He founded and edits the football quarterly The Blizzard, is a columnist for the Guardian and World Soccer, writes for Unherd.
+He has been named FSA Football Writer of the Year a record four times.

 News and Events